iodepo/odis-arch/book/publishing/publishing.md

 ### Including JSON-LD in your resource page

-To provide detailed and semantically described details on a resource, OIH uses a [JSON-LD](https://json-ld.org/) snippet or _data graph_.
+To provide detailed and semantically described details on a resource, ODIS uses a [JSON-LD](https://json-ld.org/) snippet or _data graph_.
 This small document provides details on the resource.
 It can also express any explicate connections to other resources an author may wish to express.
 The semantic